8 Times Of The Day To Enjoy Tea

 The great Cornwall – Devon debate is over the order in which you assemble your scones: cream then jam or the other way around?

 Whichever you prefer, cream tea is a wonderful summer tradition, found all across the West Country.
-For a delicious Twist Tea variation, try Afternoon Perks which delivers a light energy boost with its light-bodied blend of Ceylon and Darjeeling black teas, perfect for drinking all day, whenever you’d like a time for tea.
+For a delicious Twist Tea variation, try Cream Tea, a beautifully sweet Sri Lankan black tea with fruity notes.
+The perfect accompaniment to a traditional cream tea, or whenever you’d like a time for tea.